 If you want to make 5K, 10K and more, it starts with some strategic thinking.
 I reached out to several experts with the simple questions: How do you make your first 5K, or how to make an additional 5K per month in your company?

-Here are … tips to make 5K per month:
+Here are the 9 tips to make 5K per month:

 I believe in the value of ‘low-hanging fruit’ — most business owners seem to forget about the audience, clients, customers they’ve already built up.
 This first piece of advice, from James Pollard shows how easy it can be to ‘find’ an extra 5K by targeting the people who already love you.